 Introduction

 Organisations in both the public and private sectors are facing increasing pressure to reduce costs and improve performance.
-New regulatory requirements, globalisation, increases in contract volumes and complexity have resulted in an increasing recognition of the importance and benefits of effective procurement procedures and contract management.
+New regulatory requirements, globalisation, increases in contract volumes and complexity have resulted in increasing recognition of the importance and benefits of effective procurement procedures and contract management.

 Many of these procurement procedures need to conform to EU regulations through OJEU.